 Build your own 3D printer with a low budget DIY 3D printer kit.
-Here are the 21 best cheap DIY 3D printer kits in 2016.
+Here are the 21 best cheap DIY 3D printer kits in Winter 2016-2017.

 Planning to build a 3D printer from scratch?
 These cheap DIY 3D printer kits are just the ticket.
 A DIY 3D printer kit is an attractive low-cost option if you want to start 3D printing on a budget — but keep in mind it’s also more complicated than buying a fully assembled and tested machine.

-- RepRap Prusa i3 Kit Buyer's Guide (feat.
-33 Best Prusa i3 Kits)
+- Best RepRap Prusa i3 Kit - Guide to 33 Prusa i3 Kits incl. the MK2

 On the internet, you can find the cheapest DIY 3D printer kits for under $100.
 This is not advisable, not unless you want to enter a world of pain, frustration, and misery.
 This is a list of the best cheap DIY 3D printer kits which have an established reputation.